esavanhu/my-first-github-repository/README.md

 # my-first-github-repository
-Here is my first github repository.
-Lets get started.
+This line was replaced in feature-2 branch

-This line was modified manually during conflict.
+This file was modified locally

-New line was added locally
+This line was added in feature-2 branch